Skip to content

 MotionAnalyzer.Camera.Motionmanaged frame differencingall

-Document analyzers.Camera.DocumentsOCR + rules / PDF417 / MRZiOS, Android, Windows, macOS
+Document analyzers.Camera.DocumentsOCR + rules / native PDF417 / MRZiOS, Android, Windows, macOS

 Add only the packages you need.
-BarcodeAnalyzer and DriversLicenseAnalyzer are pure-managed; the face/OCR/document analyzers ride native ML so they produce results on the device platforms (not bare net10.0).
+MotionAnalyzer is pure-managed and runs everywhere; the barcode / face / OCR / document analyzers ride native ML/vision, so they produce results on the device platforms (not bare net10.0) — barcode and the PDF417-based driver’s license are iOS / macOS / Android.

-The Blazor component mirrors the MAUI control with the same concepts in component clothing:
+The Blazor component mirrors the MAUI control with the same concepts in component clothing — including the single Analyzer and the arm-to-scan model:

 <CameraView @ref="camera"